-Application : Applied Explanation on : application of the practice The duties and responsibilities of the Board of Directors ("Board") are stated in the Board Charter which includes setting the Company's strategic goals, ensuring the necessary financial and resources are in place for the Company to meet its goals, setting the Company's values and standards, and ensuring the obligations to shareholders and other stakeholders are understood and met.
+Application : Applied

+Explanation on : application of the practice The duties and responsibilities of the Board of Directors ("Board") are stated in the Board Charter which includes setting the Company's strategic goals, ensuring the necessary financial and resources are in place for the Company to meet its goals, setting the Company's values and standards, and ensuring the obligations to shareholders and other stakeholders are understood and met.
 The duties of the Board are further outlined in the Board Charter posted on the Company's website under the Corporate Governance section .
 The Board has delegated specific responsibilities to four Board committees, namely Audit Committee ("AC"), Nomination & Corporate Governance Committee ("NC"), Remuneration Committee ("RC") and Risk Management Committee ("RMC"), all of which operate within their respective approved Terms of Reference ("TOR") that are posted on the Company's website.
-During the financial year 2018 ("FY2018"), the Board met 14 times which included a 2-day offsite meeting focussed on strategy.
+During the financial year ending 31 December 2019 ("FY2019"), the Board met 8 times which included a 1-day meeting focussed on strategy.
 There were 6 scheduled meetings and the remaining meetings were ad hoc meetings convened by the Board to deliberate on matters requiring the Board's urgent decisions.
-The Non-Executive Directors ("NED") have private sessions (without the presence of Management) after each scheduled board meeting.
-The Board had deliberated on key issues pursuant to the Board Charter, which are stated in the 2018 Annual Report on pages 44 and 45.
-Explanation for : departure Not applicable Large companies are requi to complete the columns be red to complete the columns below.
+Out of the 6 scheduled board meetings, the Non-Executive Directors ("NED") held private sessions (without the presence of Management) at 3 board meetings.
+The Board had deliberated on key issues pursuant to the Board Charter, which are stated in the 2019 Annual Report on pages 45 and 46.

+Explanation for : departure Not applicable

+Large companies are require to complete the columns be red to complete the columns below.
 Non-large companies are encouraged elow.

 Measure :